 Why Mobile Photography?

-On a trip to Europe in 2011, Andrea captured images of her trip with an iPhone 4 and created a coffee table book.
-After receiving the book, it was then that she realized the capabilities of it and has promoted the iPhone as a viable camera ever since.
+On a trip to Europe in 2011, I captured images of my trip with an iPhone 4 and created a coffee table book.
+After receiving the book, it was then that I realized the capabilities of it and I have promoted the iPhone as a viable camera ever since.
 So much can be accomplished with one mobile device from taking the photo to post-processing (editing), to sharing on social media to printing photographic products through apps.
 The learning curve is much shorter compared to other cameras and allows the mobile photographer to focus on capturing images rather than thinking of the technical details.
-It is a camera that can always be with you and is an affordable option especially as Andrea sought to acquire donated used iPhones as iPhone users tend to upgrade often.
+It is a camera that can always be with you and is an affordable option especially as I sought to acquire donated used iPhones as iPhone users tend to upgrade often.